maksimluzik/mxm-consulting/01_index.markdown

   </div>
 </div>

-Some of the principles and technologies we have experience with:
+Some of the principles and technologies we have experience with, but are not limited to:
 * Event-driven architecture (EDA) - Kafka
 * Monoliths and microservice architecture - Kubernetes, Fargate, Load Balancers
 * Data lakes and data warehouses - BiqQuery, Cloud Storage